-vSphere HA uses admission control to ensure that sufficient resources are reserved for virtual machine recovery if a host fails.
+vSphere HA uses admission control to ensure that sufficient resources are reserved for virtual machine recovery when a host fails.

 The resource reduction calculation is checked for both CPU and memory.
-It takes into account a virtual machine's reserved memory and memory overload to decide whether to permit it to power on, migrate, or have reservation changes.
-The actual memory consumed by the virtual machine is not considered in the calculation because the memory reservation does not always correlate with the actual memory utilization of the virtual machine.
-If the actual utilization is more than reserved memory, insufficient failover capacity is available, resulting in performance degradation on failover.
+It considers a virtual machine's reserved memory and memory overload to decide whether to permit it to power on, migrate, or have reservation changes.
+The actual memory consumed by the virtual machine is not considered in the calculation because the memory reservation does not always correlate with the actual memory usage of the virtual machine.
+If the actual usage is more than reserved memory, insufficient failover capacity is available, resulting in performance degradation on failover.

-Setting a performance reduction threshold enables you to specify the occurrence of a configuration issue.
+Setting a performance reduction threshold allows you to specify the occurrence of a configuration issue.
 For example:

-If you reduce the threshold to 0%, a warning is generated as soon as cluster utilization exceeds the available capacity.
+- If you reduce the threshold to 0%, a warning is generated when cluster usage exceeds the available capacity.

-If you reduce the threshold to 20%, the performance reduction that can be tolerated is calculated as performance reduction = current utilization * 20%.
-When the current utilization minus the performance reduction exceeds the available capacity, a configuration notice is issued.
+- If you reduce the threshold to 20%, the performance reduction that can be tolerated is calculated as performance reduction = current utilization * 20%.
+When the current usage minus the performance reduction exceeds the available capacity, a configuration notice is issued.